siyanlau/RecommenderSystem/README.md

 Knowing these differences in advance will save you many headaches when it comes time to scale up.
 Note: In general, use the small dataset for prototyping, but answer the questions below by using the full dataset.
 Also note that these files are provided to you as zip files for ease - they both unzip as larger folders with many files.
-You should copy these files to your local hdfs and unzip them there by commands like these: hadoop fs -cp /user/pw44_nyu_edu/ml-latest.zip hadoop fs -copyToLocal /user/pw44_nyu_edu/ml-latest.zip unzip ml-latest.zip hadoop fs -copyFromLocal ./unzipped_folder /user/pw44_nyu_edu/unzipped_folder
+You should copy these files to your local hdfs and unzip them there by commands like these:

+hadoop fs -copyToLocal /user/pw44_nyu_edu/ml-latest.zip .

+unzip ml-latest.zip

+hadoop fs -copyFromLocal ./ml-latest /user/[YOUR_NETID]_nyu_edu/target

 ## What we would like you to build / do (all 5 deliverables are equally weighed)